Let’s discuss 6 tips & solutions on how to fix Spotify issue when it plays random songs.

 Why Does Spotify Keep Playing Suggested Tracks?

 Spotify always keeps shuffling the songs, and you won’t be able to listen to songs by similar artists in autoplay mode.
 The second reason is that you have a limited or small playlist.
-If you have a few songs in your playlist, Spotify will automatically play suggested or related songs.
+Spotify automatically plays suggested or related songs if you have a few songs in your playlist.

 This feature keeps you busy with songs.
 It only happens when your small playlist ends.
 You can eliminate the issue by adding songs to the playlist.
-To add a song, right-click on the song and then go to “Add to playlist” here you will find the name of the existing playlist where you can add the song.
+To add a song, right-click on the song and then go to “Add to playlist,” here, you will find the name of the existing playlist to which you can add the song.

 You can stop Spotify from playing the suggested tracks by adding more songs to your playlist.
 Just search for your favorite songs and add them to your playlist.
 You can also add songs to the queue to play them in sequence.
 It will also prevent Spotify from playing suggested tracks.